cloudflare/cloudflare-docs/content/workers/tutorials/authorize-users-with-auth0/index.md

 ![Create an Auth0 application by selecting your application type](./media/creating-an-application.png)

-Inside of your application’s settings, the client ID and client secret are keys that you will provide to your Workers application to authenticate with Auth0.
+Inside of your application’s settings, the "Domain", "Client ID" and "Client Secret" are keys that you will provide to your Workers application to authenticate with Auth0.
 There are several settings and configuration options, but relevant to this tutorial are the **Allowed Callback URLs** and **Allowed Web Origins** options.
 In the [**Publish** section](/workers/tutorials/authorize-users-with-auth0/#publish) of this tutorial, you will later fill in these values with the final deployed URL of your application.

 ## Generate a new project